jgyates/genmon/README.md

     # once every hour.
 This does not change the system time, only the generator
     # time.
     #synctime = True

+    # (optional) This parameter will enable the functionality to support biweekly
+    # and monthly exercise times (weekly is the default).
+Note, your generator
+    # controller  must support this functionality before enabling this option.
+    enhancedexercise = True

 ## Configuring mymail.py